eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md

 Management will also include **regular updates of the Wallet Instance application to ensure its continued security and functionality.**

-No technical requirements are currently specified regarding e.g. automatic installation of Wallet Solution updates and their regularity.
+No technical requirements are currently specified regarding e.g. automatic installation of Wallet Solution updates and their regularity, or on conducting constant monitoring on the health level of the overall Wallet Solution via analysis of the operational Wallet Instances in the installed base.

 ### 2.3 Existing high-level requirements in the ARF